microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/02_add_chat_with_data/02_add_chat_with_data.md

 After you complete this lab, you will be able to:

-* Prepare a dataset in Cosmos DB for ingestion into Azure OpenAI
+* Prepare a dataset in Azure Blob Storage for ingestion into Azure OpenAI
-* Ingest data from Cosmos DB into Azure OpenAI via Azure AI Search
+* Ingest data from Azure Blob Storage into Azure OpenAI via Azure AI Search
-* Test completions using the ChatGPT playground in Azure Open AI
+* Test chat completions using the Chat Playground in Azure OpenAI
-* Incorporate chat completions in an existing website
+* Incorporate chat completions in a Streamlit application

 ## Lab Duration